Measure and Dimension of Sums and Products: Introduction

-Intuition suggests that the Hausdorff dimension of $RY+Z$ will be at least the ``aggregate'' dimension of $R$, $Y$, and $Z$, and (moreover) that $RY+Z$ will have positive Lebesgue measure whenever the ``aggregate'' dimension of $R$, $Y$, and $Z$ exceeds $d$.
+This theorem makes precise the intuition that the Hausdorff dimension of $RY + Z$ will be at least the ``total'' dimension of $R$, $Y$, and $Z$, and that $RY +Z$ will have positive Lebesgue measure whenever the ``total'' dimension exceeds the ambient dimension $d$.
+It is a generalized variant of Theorems of Wolff \cite{wolff-1997, wolff-smoothing} and Oberlin \cite{oberlin-2006,oberlin-2007}, which are restricted to the special case where $Y$ is the unit sphere in $\RR^d$.
+A thorough discussion of Theorem \ref{main-thm-1} is delayed until Section \ref{lebesgue results}.
+We turn now to motivate our second main result: Theorem \ref{non-uniform thm sets}.

-This intuition comes from the well-studied case where $Y$ equals $S$, the unit sphere in $\RR^d$, and we begin by discussing this case.
-(Note that $rS+z$ is the sphere with radius $r$ and center $z$.)
-It is well-known that $\dim_H(S) = \dim_F(S) = d-1$ (see, for example, \cite{mattila-book-2015}, \cite{wolff-book-2003}).
-Here are two trivial results about $RS+Z$: \begin{enumerate}[(i)] \item If $Z = \cbr{z_0}$, then $\dim_H(RS+Z) = \dim_H(R) + d-1$. \item If $Z$ contains a line segment, then $RS+Z$ has positive Lesbegue measure. \end{enumerate} The following deep theorem is due to Wolff (\cite{wolff-smoothing}, see Corollary 3) when $d=2$ and Oberlin \cite{oberlin-2006} when $d \geq 3$. \begin{thm}[Wolff, Oberlin] Let $K \subseteq (0,\infty) \times \RR^d$ be a non-empty compact set.
-If $\dim_H(K) > 1$, then